aiidateam/aiida-tutorials/docs/source/sections/qe.rst

 ----------------------

 In most cases, the full provenance graph obtained from ``verdi node graph generate`` will be rather complex to follow.
-To see this for yourself, you can try to generate the one for the work chains ran by the `Quantum ESPRESSO`_ app, or for the work chain script of the last section.
 It therefore becomes very useful to learn how to browse the provenance interactively instead.

 To do so, we will use the AiiDA REST API, which is a web-based interface for us to communicate with AiiDA.